Message from the Program Director

 The International English Language Testing System (IELTS) is the ideal test for people who are looking to move to the UK, Australia, Canada, or other English-speaking countries and need proof of their English ability for overseas study or training.
 The IELTS is accepted by nearly every institute of higher learning in the UK, Australia, Canada, and New Zealand, while more than 3,000 educational institutions in the US accept IELTS scores instead of TOEFL scores for admissions.
 More and more people are taking the IELTS worldwide, and it is becoming the global standard for English proficiency certification.
 The IELTS is jointly owned and administered by the British Council, IDP: IELTS Australia, and Cambridge Assessment English.
 Within Japan, it is administered by the Eiken Foundation of Japan.
 IELTS is available in two versions: the Academic Module and the General Training Module.
 The Academic Module evaluates whether the applicant has achieved the level of English proficiency needed to be admitted to a university or graduate school that gives classes in English.
 Universities and graduate schools in the UK, Australia, Canada, and New Zealand use the Academic Module test results as one of their criteria for admissions.

-In this program, one supervising instructor is assigned from each university, and the two supervising teachers collaborate.
+In this program, one supervising instructor is assigned from each university, and the two supervising instructors collaborate.
 A research guidance plan is created and research guidance provided based on the research plan created by the student and in accordance with the individual characteristics of each student’s research and their progress.
-The standard length of the program is 3 years; for one year during the program (usually during the second year) the student will stay at the partner university and conduct research.
+The standard length of the program is 3 years; for one year during the program (usually during the second year), the student will stay at the partner university and conduct research.
 In the case of students enrolled at Nagoya Institute of Technology, the first year will involve advancement of research at Nagoya Institute of Technology, deepening the student’s professional insight and the acquisition of expert knowledge.
 In the second year, the student will travel to Australia and complement their research through exposure to fields in which University of Wollongong excels, working under the UOW supervisor.
 There, they will also develop a broader international perspective through encounters with different cultures.
 In their third year, the student will return to the Nagoya Institute of Technology and complete their doctoral dissertation by summarizing their research results.
-The supervising instructors work jointly across a great geographical distance, but students can receive guidance from both academic advisors, regardless of where they are currently studying, by using the remote conference system and other technologies.
+The supervising instructors work jointly across a great geographical distance and students can receive guidance from both academic advisors online.
 Both advisory professors prepare a system that allows students to share their research progress and the knowledge and abilities they have acquired.
 A rubric is used to assess the abilities students have achieved.
-Students will receive a “final research plan review” by the end of the first year, and an “intermediate research report review” by the end of the second year.
-At the end of the program, the student will deliver a paper to the Joint Journal Review Board consisting of academic advisors of both universities, and will undergo oral exams and final exams.
+Students will go through a “1st-year final research proposal review” by the end of the first year, and an “Mid-course review” by the end of the second year.
+At the end of the program, the student will deliver a paper to the Joint Academic Review Committee consisting of academic advisors of both universities, and will undergo oral exams and final exams.

 List of program advisors